QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Theoretical background

-The channel $\Lambda_\theta$ can be probed by an arbitrary $\theta$-independent input state where $\mathcal{A}$ is an auxiliary system called \emph{ancilla}; $\Lambda_\theta$ does not act on $\mathcal{A}$, but the entanglement between $\mathcal{I}$ and $\mathcal{A}$ may be sometimes used to enhance the estimation precision in the presence of noise \cite{Fujiwara2001, Kolodynski2013, kurdzialek2024, Liu2024}.
+The channel $\Lambda_\theta$ can be probed by an arbitrary $\theta$-independent input state where $\mathcal{A}$ is an auxiliary system called an \emph{ancilla}; $\Lambda_\theta$ does not act on $\mathcal{A}$, but the entanglement between $\mathcal{I}$ and $\mathcal{A}$ may sometimes be used to enhance the estimation precision in the presence of noise \cite{Fujiwara2001, Kolodynski2013, kurdzialek2024, Liu2024}.
 The resulting output state is

 where $\mathbb{I}_\mathcal{A}$ represents the identity map on $\mathcal{L}(\mathcal{A})$---note the notational distinction from $\bbone_{\mathcal{A}}$, which denotes identity operator on the $\mathcal{A}$ space.